Room Hire – Terms & Conditions

 Smoke Detectors and Security Alarm

-All facilities are equipped with smoke detectors, please ensure NO smoke is generated inside the building.
+All facilities are equipped with smoke detectors, please ensure NO smoke is generated inside the building (and no use of open flame).
 Hirer to pay the full fees from the ACT Fire Brigade to attend the premises when alarm is triggered.
 Where facility is equipped with security alarm system, it is the responsibility of the hirer to activate the alarm when leaving.
 Hirer to pay the full fees from security company for sending patrols to set alarm.

 For further information regarding the hire of the Hall please contact Weston Creek Community Centre 6288 1144/6288 0144, 0466 726 785 or firstname.lastname@example.org